-Which city is cheaper, Canberra or Alice Springs?
+Which place is cheaper, Canberra or Alice Springs?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Alice Springs and Canberra can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.